44 Unique Restaurant Ideas to Inspire Your Theme or Concept

 Give your guests a new way to experience food.
 The Seattle Blind Cafe in Seattle is pitch dark, facilitated by legally blind staff, and designed to change the way you “see” the world.
 The focus is on creating sensory experiences that force guests to connect with those around them in an emotionally powerful way, despite the darkness.

-17. Put eco-friendliness front and center
+17. Put eco-friendliness front and centre

 Make customers feel your purpose-driven mission and vision every time they walk through the door.
 Quick-service chain Leon focuses on “naturally fast food,” and is an eco-focused concept that powers its stores with sustainable energy and uses compostable packaging.